 And then there’s Megan Abbott’s You Will Know Me.
 Devon Knox has rare gymnastic talent.
 Her parents, Katie and Eric, want to nurture that talent, so they are only too happy to listen when gymnastics coach Teddy Balfour invites them to place her in his gymnastics coaching program.
 Then, a tragic hit-and-run accident (if it was, indeed, an accident) changes everything.
 The question is now: how far does a family go to reach the Olympics?
 There’s a great deal of pressure in the program to be the best – to be perfect.
 And that plays its role in the novel.

 We all know we’re not perfect.
 We’re messy, flawed, nuanced human beings.
 But it can be easy to ‘buy’ the myth that perfect is possible.
 And when that happens, it can lead to trouble.

-*NOTE: The title of this post is a line from Paul McCartney and Stevie Wonder’s Ebony and Ivory.
+*NOTE: The title of this post is a line from Barry Manilow, Jack Feldman, and Bruce Sussman’s Perfect Isn’t Easy.